johnbaillieul/ROS-Jackal/robots/jackal/pid_apriltag/README.md

   ```
    export JACKAL_URDF_EXTRAS=$HOME/catkin_ws/src/vision_based_navigation_ttt_ml/urdf/realsense.urdf.xacro
    ```
 &ensp; &ensp; &ensp; Note that the export command has to be run every time before launching a file.
 To avoid that, you can add that command to your ~/.bashrc file.
+To get to your bashrc file run nano " ~/.bashrc "

 2. Run the command below which opens gazebo with the apriltags and the Jackal.
 The lauch file also launches the continuous detection file used to detect april tags.
 ```